-Duke- The earliest Bennett Blueberry variety, available in early to mid June and usually lasting until the end of June, this beautiful berry kicks off our season with an excellent size, citrusy sweet flavor profile and lovely powder blue finish.These large, vigorous plants provide impressive yields and amazing flavor making Duke a true local favorite.
+Duke- The earliest Bennett Blueberry variety, available in early to mid June and usually lasting until the end of June, this beautiful berry kicks off our season with an excellent size, a citrusy-sweet flavor profile and a lovely powder blue finish.These large, vigorous plants provide impressive yields and amazing flavor, making Duke a true local favorite.

-Draper- About a week after Spartan, our Draper variety of Bennett Blueberries arrives on the scene.
-This early to mid season berry, available toward the middle and end of June, is highly productive with outstanding quality, making picking them a breeze.
+Draper- About a week after Spartan, our Draper variety of Bennett Blueberries comes into season.
+This early to mid season berry, available towards the middle and end of June, is highly productive with outstanding quality, making picking them a breeze.
 Draper is exceptionally firm, in a good way, giving it an excellent shelf life that is ideal for eating fresh by the handful, baking or freezing.
 Their immense size, sapphire hue, candied flavor and crisp texture have granted this variety a special place in the heart of any Bennett Blueberry fanatic.

 TopShelf- Available around late June, this brand new variety of Bennett Blueberries first started producing in 2021.
 A relative newcomer, this remarkable berry was quick to amaze us with its huge size and super-sweet flavor.
 This sky blue, firm yet juicy berry boasts a tropical flavor that will take your breath away.
 We don't have as many of these plants as our other varieties so your best bet is to find them at one of our farmers market locations.